fkaduk/kobodeck/README.md

 problems, see also the [troubleshooting](#troubleshooting) section.

-Another more advanced installation method, for power users, can done with the KFmon launcher.
+Another more advanced installation method, for power users, can done with launchers like KFmon or NickelMenu.
 See the [design](DESIGN.md) document, section "Launchers" for more information for this experimental configuration.

 Upgrade
 =======